toby-bro/VeriFuse/README.md

 The objective of this project is to create a fuzzing tool to fuzz system verilog simulators.

-To do this we are trying to take valid sv code and run it as a standalone program and fuzz it's inputs and try and detect discrepancies in the output.

-I think this is an attempt at mutation based fuzzing with valid seeds.

 ## Example usage

 ```bash